 Source: *U.S. Bureau of Labor Statistics

-Larger universities and colleges typically require that a candidate have completed or are currently enrolled in a master's, doctoral or terminal degree program.
-A candidate who holds a bachelor's degree may pursue employment at a 2-year distance-learning or vocational institution, as their faculties often consists of part-time professors.
+Larger universities and colleges typically require that a candidate has completed or is currently enrolled in a master's, doctoral or terminal degree program.
+A candidate who holds a bachelor's degree may pursue employment at a 2-year distance-learning or vocational institution, as their faculties often consist of part-time professors.
 The BLS also mentions that some institutions prefer professors have an academic background from dual or multiple disciplines so they are qualified to teach a variety of subjects.

 Employment Outlook and Salary Information